VGR: Visual Grounded Reasoning: Experiments

 \subsection{Ablation Studies}

+\textbf{Ablations on more backbones and dataset.} In Table~\ref{tab:5_more_backbone}, we present experiments designed to further verify the generalizability of the \method.
+We replaced key model modules (including the visual encoder/ViT backbone and base language model/LLM) while strictly upholding experimental fairness: we used the same dataset throughout (with no additional data introduced) and only adjusted the LLM and ViT backbones.
+In the table, the last section (configured with Vicuna-7B-v1.5 and CLIP-ViT-L/14@336) aligns with the original architecture of LLaVA-NeXT-7B (serving as a baseline).
+The experimental results confirm that our \method framework not only delivers consistent performance improvements across diverse visual encoders, base LLMs, but also improve fine grained high resolution benchmarks (V* Bench~\citep{wu2024v} and HR-Bench 8K~\citep{wang2025divide}) that need visual grounding capabilities.

-\textbf{Ablations on different data formulations.} The ablation study in Table~\ref{tab:5_moresota} demonstrates that requiring the model to output \textit{both} grounding boxes and reasoning procedures is critical for effective multimodal understanding.
-When either component is removed, whether by eliminating grounding cues (``w/o Grounding'') or disabling the reasoning process (``w/o Reasoning''), performance \textit{consistently} degrades across multiple benchmark datasets.
-Resulting surface precise grounding and effective reasoning help each other.
+\textbf{Ablations on different data formulations.} The ablation study in Table~\ref{tab:5_moresota} demonstrates that the visual reasoning capacity requires \textit{both} grounding boxes and reasoning.
+When either component is removed, whether by eliminating visual memory (w/o Memory) or disabling the reasoning process (w/o Reasoning), performance consistently degrades.
+This suggests that while each component makes a partial contribution, the two components can complement each other to achieve the best.

+\textbf{Compare with public available CoT data.} We compare the effectiveness of our reasoning data (which explicitly utilizes regions of interest) against vanilla reasoning datasets such as LLaVA-CoT~\citep{xu2024llavao1} and MMPR~\citep{wang2024mpo}.
+As shown in Table~\ref{tab:data}, the model with region-of-interest guidance focuses more on relevant visual areas, leading to improved overall performance.
+In contrast, direct adoption of complex reasoning datasets like~\citep{xu2024llavao1, wang2024mpo} yields results even worse than the baseline.
+This may stem from the accumulation of language bias during multimodal reasoning, highlighting that appropriately integrating visual features of regions of interest significantly aids accurate inference.

 \textbf{Ablations on detection loss.} In Table~\ref{tab:detloss}a, we study the effectiveness of the auxiliary detection loss.
-Since boxes are represented by floating-point coordinates normalized to the [0, 1] range. $\mathcal{L}_{\text{det}}$ operates as a straightforward regression task to precisely align spatial locations, since cross-entropy on tokenized boxes may struggle with quantization errors and discontinuous predictions.
+Since boxes are represented by floating-point coordinates normalized to the [0, 1] range. $\mathcal{L}_{\text{det}}$ operates as a straightforward regression task to precisely align spatial locations, since cross entropy on tokenized boxes may struggle with quantization errors and discontinuous predictions.
 Therefore, combining both allows the model to leverage continuous regression for accurate localization.